ruby-cube/rue/packages/planify/README.md

 ### Basic Usage

 The `enroll` and `remove` functions must define how a handler is registered and removed.
 Both functions are passed a wrapped handler (`cb` in the example).
-Note that you must pass the listener and handler remover the *wrapped handler* and not the original handler.
+Note that you must pass the listener and remover the *wrapped handler*, not the original handler.
 If, for example, you would like to planify an Node.js EventEmitter event, you might write something like this:
 ```tsx
 // planifying a Node EventEmitter listener